-PEP, or post-exposure prophylaxis, is a combination of medications that an HIV-negative person takes for 28-30 days AFTER a possible exposure to HIV.
+PEP, or post-exposure prophylaxis, is a combination of medications that an HIV-negative person takes for 28 days AFTER a possible exposure to HIV if they are not on PrEP, or has missed taking it as prescribed.
 PEP is most effective the sooner it’s started, and must be started within 72 hours of the exposure.

 Within the past 72 hours, have you been exposed to the pre-semen, semen, vaginal fluid, rectal fluid or blood of someone who is: 1) living with HIV and you do have not know if they have an undetectable viral load or 2) do not know their HIV status?
 If so, you may benefit from PEP.